-Usher Raymond IV (born October 14, 1978) is an American singer, songwriter, dancer and actor.
-Usually known by his first name only, Usher rose to fame in the late 1990s with the release of his second album My Way, which spawned his first Billboard Hot 100 number-one hit, "Nice & Slow".
+Usher Raymond IV (born October 14, 1978), known mononymously as Usher, is an American singer-songwriter, dancer, and actor.
+He rose to fame in the late 1990s with the release of his second album My Way, which spawned his first Billboard Hot 100 number-one hit, "Nice & Slow".
 The album has been certified 6-times platinum by the RIAA.
 His follow-up album, 8701, produced the Billboard Hot 100 number one hits "U Remind Me" and "U Got It Bad".
 The album has been certified 4-times platinum by the RIAA.

 Usher's 2004 album Confessions sold over 10 million copies in the United States, and has been certified diamond by the RIAA.
 Confessions has the highest first week sales for an R&B artist in history.
 It spawned four consecutive Billboard number-one hits—"Yeah!", "Burn", "Confessions Part II", and "My Boo".
 Usher's 2008 album Here I Stand sold over 5 million copies worldwide, and its lead single "Love in This Club" peaked at number-one on the Billboard Hot 100.